svange/openbrain/README.md

 🚧 **Under active development.
 Not ready for use.** 🚧

 OpenBrain is a tool-wielding, cloud native, LLM agent platform.
 It provides APIs and tools to configure, store, and retrieve LangChain agents, making your chat sessions and workflows stateful and persistent.
-You will find in-memory and DynamoDB mixins for the ORM as well as a SAM template for deploying the necessary resources for stateless agents to your AWS.
+You will find in-memory and DynamoDB ORM options as well as a SAM template for deploying the necessary resources for stateless agents to your AWS.
 The use of these mixins is controlled by environment variables.

 OpenBrain agents are stateful by nature, so they can remember things about you and your conversation.
 They can also use tools, so you can use the same agent to chat and to perform actions.
 This project provides a mechanisms to integrate with an API to store the state of the agent as a session, so that the agent can be used asynchronously from any source in a serverless environment.